What services does Ametros provide?

-The current interest rate that is paid to members on their Ametros CareGuard account is within 0.25% of the national average for a non-jumbo checking account as tracked by the FDIC.
+The current annual interest rate that is paid to members on their Ametros CareGuard account is within 25 basis points (0.25%) of the national annual interest rate average for a non-jumbo checking account as tracked by the FDIC.
+The current annual interest rate offered on a CareGuard account is 0.07%.
 The rate is subject to change at any time.
 Ametros reviews the rate to benchmark it to the FDIC national average for a checking account for a non-jumbo account (holding less than $100,000).
 The national average information is available here: https://www.fdic.gov/regulations/resources/rates/

 What is the interest rate offered on Amethyst accounts?

 In Amethyst, the member places their settlement funds in a bank of their own choosing, and the interest rate will be dictated by that bank.